| Chapter 7 : Stereochemistry |

 Questions :

-Note you should be learning to relate the JMOL images to the drawn images.
+Note you should be learning to relate the JSMOL images to the drawn images.
 More importantly you should be able to reproduce the drawn images since you may be expected to do this on examinations or assignments!

 (R)-2-chlorobutane![]()